We're building a better version of this page on beta.nsf.gov. Try it out.

 The Process Systems, Reaction Engineering and Molecular Thermodynamics program is part of the Chemical Process Systems cluster, which also includes: 1) the Catalysis program; 2) the Electrochemical Systems program; and 3) the Interfacial Engineering program.

-The program supports the development of advanced optimization and control algorithms for chemical processes, molecular and multi-scale modeling of complex chemical systems, fundamental studies on molecular thermodynamics, and the integration of this information into the design of complex chemical reactors.
-An important area supported by the program focuses on the development of energy-efficient and environmentally-friendly chemical processes and materials.
+The program supports the development of advanced optimization and control algorithms for chemical processes, molecular and multi-scale modeling of complex chemical systems, fundamental studies on molecular thermodynamics, and the integration of these methods and concepts into the design of complex chemical manufacturing processes.
+Sustainable chemical manufacturing is supported by focusing on the development of energy-efficient chemical processes and environmentally-friendly chemical products through concurrent chemical product/process design methods.
+Sustainability is also enhanced by research that promotes the electrification of the chemical process industries over current thermally-activated processes.

 Proposals should focus on:

-· Chemical reaction engineering: This area encompasses the interaction of transport phenomena and kinetics in reactive systems and the use of this knowledge in the design of complex chemical reactors.
-Focus areas include novel reactor designs, such as catalytic and membrane reactors, micro-reactors, and atomic layer deposition systems; studies of reactions in supercritical fluids; novel activation techniques, such as plasmas, acoustics, and microwaves; design of multifunctional systems, such as "chemical-factory/lab-on-a-chip" concepts; and biomass conversion to fuels and chemicals.
-The program also supports new approaches that enable the design of modular chemical manufacturing systems.
+· Chemical reaction engineering: This area encompasses the interaction of transport phenomena and kinetics in reactive systems and the use of this knowledge in the design of chemical reactors.
+Focus areas include novel reactor designs, such as catalytic and membrane reactors, micro-reactors, chemical vapor and atomic layer deposition systems; studies of reactions in supercritical fluids, novel reaction activation techniques such as atmospheric pressure plasmas, acoustics, and microwaves; design of multifunctional and intensified systems such as chemical-factory/lab-on-a-chip concepts, nanoparticle nucleation, growth, and surface functionalization; and biomass conversion to fuels and chemicals.
+The program also supports new approaches that enable the design of modular chemical manufacturing systems, such as distributed hydrogen production processes with emphasis on finding alternatives to natural gas reforming.

-· Process design, optimization and control: This area encompasses the development of algorithms for design, optimization and control of process systems and individual process units.
-High priority research topics include process intensification, modular process systems, smart manufacturing, real-time optimization and control of complex chemical systems integrated with sustainability, and optimization of enterprise-wide processes involved in planning, scheduling and control.
+· Process design, optimization, and control: This area encompasses the development of algorithms for design, optimization, and control of process systems and individual process units.
+High-priority research topics include process intensification, modular process systems, smart manufacturing, large-scale carbon dioxide capture and conversion, computational tools enabling advanced chemical manufacturing, real-time optimization and control of large-scale chemical systems with quantitative sustainability metrics, machine learning, and optimization of enterprise-wide processes involving planning, scheduling, and real-time control to create resilient supply chains.

-· Reactive polymer processing: Program scope in this area is limited to research that integrates synthesis and processing to engineer specific structures that tune the properties of polymers.
-The focus is on processes that address environmental concerns while producing tailor-made macromolecular materials.
+· Reactive polymer processing: Program scope in this area is limited to research that integrates synthesis and processing to engineer specific nanoscale structures and compositions to tune the macroscopic scale properties of polymers, such as their ability to biodegrade or to be recycled.
+The focus is on reactive processes that address these environmental concerns while producing tailor-made macromolecular materials.

-· Molecular thermodynamics: This area focuses on fundamental research that combines principles of thermodynamics and molecular theory to improve chemical processing and synthesis of novel functional materials, such as catalysts, polymers, solvents, and colloids.
-Topics includes fundamental studies on self and directed assembly of complex supramolecular structures, computational screening of chemicals and/or materials for desirable properties, and development of advanced computer simulation and visualization techniques.
-The ultimate goal is to enable the development of more efficient chemical processes, improve environmental sustainability and water quality, and design functional materials with tailored properties.
+· Molecular thermodynamics: This area focuses on fundamental research that combines principles of classical thermodynamics, statistical mechanics, and atomistic-scale simulations to improve chemical processing and to facilitate synthesis of novel functional materials such as catalysts, polymers, solvents, and colloids.
+Topics include fundamental studies on self- and directed-assembly of nanoscale-level patterned polymer films, machine-learning methods to predict structure-property relationships, large-ensemble molecular dynamics simulations, simulation of peptide self-assembly and protein interactions, and behavior of multiphase and reactive systems under nanoscale confinement.
+The ultimate goal of research supported by this program is to enable the development of more efficient chemical processes, improve environmental sustainability and water quality, and design functional materials with tailored properties.

 Innovative proposals outside of these specific interest areas may be considered.
 However, prior to submission, it is recommended that the PI contact the program director to avoid the possibility of the proposal being returned without review.